-Once FlightGear is started you see this window content and you hear the sound of an engine:
+Once FlightGear is started you will see the following window and hear the sound of an engine:

-The airplane engine is on, at low power.
-The airplane trembles a little, yet it doesn't move.
+On startup, the aircraft is at the end of the runway with the engine running at low power.
+The airplane will ocassionally tremble a little, but it won't move.